What we know about the "unprecedented" U.S. Capitol riot arrests

 America watched as hordes of rioters broke into the U.S. Capitol on January 6 — crushing through windows, pressing up stairways, and sending lawmakers and law enforcement running for their lives.
 The flood of protesters who streamed into the Capitol that day left federal authorities with an equally immense task: finding and charging those responsible.

-As law enforcement continues to round up alleged attackers, here's what CBS News has learned about the people who were arrested:
+As law enforcement continues to round up alleged rioters, here's what CBS News has learned about those who were arrested:

 How many have been charged?

-Sherwin told "60 Minutes" there are more than "400 defendants."
-As of Wednesday, CBS News has reviewed court documents for 365 cases that have been unsealed.
-Of those, at least 162 defendants were also indicted by grand juries.
+More than 410 defendants have been arrested and charged by federal authorities.
+As of Thursday, CBS News has reviewed court documents for 369 cases that have been unsealed.
+Of those, at least 163 defendants were also indicted by grand juries.

 How many leads are being followed?